DataScienceUB/PFM/README.md

 ## Guidelines to Master’s Project Proposal

-In most of the cases, the Master Project is a teamwork project of 3 students working on a subject.
-Individual projects can be considered only in special cases.
+In most of the cases, the Master Project is a teamwork project of `n` students working on a subject.
+Individual projects can also be considered.
 Projects will naturally be expected to require an effort proportional to the number of team members (300 hours per student).
 Students may choose a project from a list of suggested projects (see below) or propose one of their own ideas.

 ### Stages of Development of Master’s Project
-+ Form a team of 3 students.
++ Form a team of 1-5 students.
 + Choose the prioritized list of projects.
-+ The Master’s Project Coordinator (jvitria@ub.edu) will assign you a project, by looking for a (maybe global) maximum of the function that represents your global preferences.
++ The Master’s Project Coordinator [jvitria@ub.edu](jvitria@ub.edu) will assign you a project, by looking for a (maybe global) maximum of the function that represents your global preferences.
 + Discuss the research questions, goals, approach you intend to take, methodology, data needed and time plan with your project supervisor.
 + Construct a logical outline for the project.
 Include analysis steps and expected outcomes.
 + Define a clear role for all members of the group.
 This role will be considered in your personal student assessment.